taoteh1221/Open_Crypto_Tracker/README.txt

 ################################################################################################################

-Setting up a cron job for charts and price alerts by email / mobile phone text / amazon alexa notifications (get notifications sent to you, even when your PC / Laptop is offline):
+Setting up a cron job for charts and price alerts by email / mobile phone text / Alexa / Google Home notifications (get notifications sent to you, even when your PC / Laptop is offline):

 If you want to take advantage of cron job based features like charts, chart data backups, price alerts, daily or weekly error log emails / etc, then the file cron.php (located in the primary directory of this app) must be setup as a cron job on your website's web server.